-- Members' Code of Conduct and Registers of Interests a local Code of Conduct for all Members has been agreed by the Authority and a Register of Financial Interests for each Member has been reviewed and published on the Authority's website. - Ethical Framework reflects the Authority's commitment to always operating fairly and ensuring dignity and respect in the workplace and in the communities we serve, in an environment which values individual contributions and work towards the elimination of unlawful discrimination. - Code of Conduct for Staff and Register of Staff Interests requires employees to perform their duties with honesty, integrity, impartiality and objectivity. - Whistleblowing Policy in place for receiving and investigating complaints from staff and/or contractors.
+- Members' Code of Conduct and Registers of Interests a local Code of Conduct for all Members is in place and a Register of Financial Interests for each Member is published on the Authority's website. - Ethical Framework reflects the Authority's commitment to always operating fairly and ensuring dignity and respect in the workplace and in the communities we serve, in an environment which values individual contributions and work towards the elimination of unlawful discrimination.
+Two Fire Authority Members are appointed as Equality, Diversity & Inclusion Champions - Code of Conduct for Staff and Register of Staff Interests requires employees to perform their duties with honesty, integrity, impartiality and objectivity. - Whistleblowing Policy in place for receiving and investigating complaints from staff and/or contractors.